Optimal Differentially Private Model Training with Public Data: Numerical Experiments

-\paragraph{Hyperparameter Tuning:} The results reported are for each algorithm with the hyperparameters (step size, number of epochs and $\alpha$ in Semi-DP) that attain the best performance for a given experiment.
+The results reported are for each algorithm with the hyperparameters (step size and $\alpha$ in Semi-DP) that attain the best performance for a given experiment.
 For simplicity and computation efficiency, we keep clip threshold $C=1$ for all of our experiments.
 Preliminary experiments found that a clip threshold of $C = 1$ worked well for all algorithms.
-To tune~\cref{alg: weighted dp-sgd}, we use Bayesian hyperparameter optimization.
-That is, we build a probability model of the objective function and use it to select the most promising hyperparameters to evaluate in the true objective function.
-We find that both DP-SGD and PDA-MD are relatively insensitive to hyperparameters.
-Therefore, to save time, we use grid search to tune them.
-We also randomly select some setups and apply both tuning methods.
-It turns out that Bayesian hyperparameter optimization and grid search yield very similar results.
+To tune all algorithms, we use grid search.
 See~\Cref{tab:grid_dp_sgd,tab:baye-lr}~in~\cref{sec: hyperparameter search} for detailed descriptions of the hyperparameter search grids.